Hussein-Ali Montazeri: Funeral and protests

-Montazeri's funeral was said to have marked "a new phase" in Iran's 2009 uprising.
+Montazeri's funeral was said to have marked "a new phase" in the 2009 Iranian presidential election protests.

 21 December

-On 21 December, hundreds of thousands of mourners and the Green Movement supporters from across Iran turned out in Montazeri's funeral and turned the funeral to a massive protest against the Iranian government.
-The funeral service for him began at his house and funeral prayers were held at the Grand Mosque in Qom.
-After the special prayers by Ayatollah Mousa Shabiri Zanjani, his body was laid to rest in the Fatima Masumeh Shrine.
-He was buried alongside his son, Mohammad Montazeri.
+On 21 December, hundreds of thousands of mourners and the Iranian Green Movement turned out at Montazeri's funeral and turned it into a protest against the government.
+The funeral began at his house and prayers were held at the Grand Mosque in Qom.
+After special prayers by Ayatollah Mousa Shabiri Zanjani, Montazeri's body was laid to rest in the Fatima Masumeh Shrine.
+He was buried alongside his son, Mohammad.

 The protesters chanted opposition slogans, including "Our shame, our shame, our idiot leader", and “Dictator, this is your last message: the people of Iran are rising!”

-Although the police mostly stayed clear of the funeral, there were some skirmishes between protesters and the Basij militia.
-Also on 21 December, inside the Qom shrine where Montazeri’s body was laid to rest, opposition activists gathered and chanted “Death to the dictator.”
-When one group of pro-government basiji militiamen came toward them, chanting “Death to the hypocrites,” the crowd changed to an anti-basiji slogan.
+Although the police mostly stayed clear of the funeral, there were skirmishes between protesters and the Basij militia.
+Inside the Fatima shrine, opposition activists gathered and chanted “Death to the dictator.”
+When pro-government basiji militiamen came toward them, chanting “Death to the hypocrites,” the crowd changed to an anti-basiji slogan.
 Then they took out money, offering it to the basiji, and chanted that they were acting as paid mercenaries of the government: “Where is the oil money?
 Spent on the Basiji,” and “Basij’s great pride, rape in prison.”

-On the same day, Mir-Hossein Mousavi stepped out from the compound of Grand Ayatollah Saanei, a fellow reformist, to cross the street to Montazeri’s house in Qom.
+Mir-Hossein Mousavi left the compound of Grand Ayatollah Saanei, a fellow reformist, to cross the street to Montazeri’s house.
 At that moment, a group of 30 bearded men, holding Montazeri pictures to blend into the crowd, dropped the portraits, started attacking Mousavi and shouted “death to the hypocrite.”
-The former candidate had to be hustled quickly into the Montazeri compound.
-The same thing happened when cleric Mehdi Karroubi stepped into the street.
-This time, groups of reformists were ready and pushed back the vigilantes, so that Karroubi could pass.
+The former candidate was hustled into the Montazeri compound.
+The same thing happened when cleric Mehdi Karroubi stepped into the street, reformists were ready and pushed back the vigilantes, so Karroubi could pass.